 - Adjust your activity level to how you feel.
 If you are sick or feel exhausted, do not exercise intensively.
 Instead, focus on getting enough sleep and take slow walks.

 - A general recommendation for health is to exercise at least 2.5 hours per week where your heart rate increases moderately or 1 hour and 15 minutes per week at high intensity.
 The activity should be spread out over several days.

-If you want to train together with other students you can visit Campus 1477.
+If you want to train together with other students you can visit Campus 1477 (in Uppsala).
 They offer ball sports, both drop-in and league tournaments for student, as part of their range of training activities.
-Several student nations offer different physical activities such as soccer, floorball, yoga, and running groups.
+Several student nations and unions offer different physical activities such as soccer, floorball, yoga, and running groups.

 Remember that exercise does not have to cost money.
-In Uppsala, for example, there are several outdoor gyms and running tracks that are open to the public.
+For example, there are several outdoor gyms and running tracks that are open to the public.